Sleepline

 Sleepline is the fifteenth studio album by electronic and vaporwave artist Vektroid under the alias New Dreams Ltd., released on February 14, 2016.

 Release

-The album was released simultaneously with Fuji Grid TV EX and Shader Complete, reissues of her extended play Prism Genesis and her album Shader.
+The album was released on Valentine's Day simultaneously with Fuji Grid TV EX and Shader Complete, reissues of her extended play Prism Genesis and her album Shader.

 Context

 The album is part of the vaporwave genre and features samples of Japanese television commercials from the 1980s, particularly those advertising airlines and holiday destinations.
+The album was produced between February and March 2013 and it was first envisioned as a sequel to Prism Genesis under the title "Transcontinent".
 The album can be streamed on her Bandcamp.
 In 2018, Sleepline was re-released on CD and vinyl.